So you're wondering whether Serum is better than Omnisphere, and if Omnisphere is really worth the extra money.

 Serum

-Serum and Omnisphere are quite different, and the power of Serum comes not from it's library, but design.
-The 144 wavetables you get, are more than enough to last you an entire lifetime of sound design.
+Serum and Omnisphere are quite different, and the power of Serum comes not from it’s library, but wavetable synthesis design.
+The 144 wavetables you get plus formulae and additive engine, are more than enough to last you an entire lifetime of sound design.

 Additionally, you can create your own wavetables from any audio, or even PNG image.

-That being said, you can do pretty much everything you can do with Serum, on Omnisphere, since it also has wavetable synthesis capabilities.
-Serum is in no way even close to how good Omnisphere is, but sometimes, you don't need everything in the world, just a bit of it.
+That being said, you can do pretty much everything you can do with Serum on Omnisphere, since it also has wavetable editor capabilities.
+Serum is in no way even close to how good Omnisphere is, but sometimes, you don’t need everything in the world, just a bit of it.

 Modulation & FX

-In terms of Modulation, both synths have Envelopes and LFO's, that can be bound to pretty much any control or setting within the synthesizer.
+In terms of Modulation, both synths have Envelopes and LFO’s, that can be bound to pretty much any control or setting parameter within the synthesizer.
+Both Serum and Omnisphere have 2 filters, Serum has 75 filter presets and Omnisphere boasts 34 in total but with a more flexible filter engine.

 That being said, Omnisphere packs eight LFO's per patch, as well as 12 ADSR envelopes.

-Serum has 8 LFO's and 3 Envelopes, which are more than enough for most sound design.
+Serum has 8 drawable LFOs and 3 Envelopes, which are more than enough for most sound design.
 But, when you want to create more complex sounds, more modulation is key.

 The more oscillators you have, the more complex your patch is as well.
-And, while Serum has 2 Wavetable oscillators, a Sub-osc and a noise generator, you can have up to 20 different oscillators per patch with Omnisphere.
+And, while Serum has 2 Wavetable oscillators, a sub oscillator and a noise generator, you can have up to 20 different oscillators per patch with Omnisphere as modulation source.

-The amount of FX is also quite different between the two contenders, with Serum having 10 awesome creative effects, in contrast to Omnisphere's 58 FX Units.
-You can even use modulators for your FX within Omnisphere, and they're fully integrated within the synth.
+The amount of FX is also quite different between the two contenders, with Serum having 10 awesome creative effects with macros, in contrast to Omnisphere’s 58 FX Units that you can easily chain.
+You can even use modulators for your FX chain within Omnisphere, and they’re fully integrated within the synth.

 Ease of Use & UI